 Adopt a pet

-Keep in mind, when you purchase an animal from a pet store, breeder or through a newspaper ad, not only is it typically more expensive than going through a shelter, but you may also be perpetuating breeding mills that may be treating the animals cruelly.
+When you purchase an animal from a pet store, breeder or through a newspaper ad, not only is it typically more expensive than going through a shelter, but you may also be perpetuating breeding mills that may be treating the animals poorly.

-Shelter adoption fees, on the other hand, are generally less than $200 for dogs and $100 for cats, and this fee often includes neutering or spaying as well as the first round of vaccines – saving you on veterinary costs as well.
+Shelter adoption fees, on the other hand, are generally less than $250 for adult dogs and $60 for adult cats.
+Kittens are typically less than $150, and puppies are usually less than $500.
+Plus, this fee often includes neutering or spaying as well as the first round of vaccines – saving you on veterinary costs as well.

 Shop around for food

-Pet food can be fairly expensive – especially if you have a big dog or cat that eats just as much as a child.
-As you peruse the flyers for deals on your own groceries, look for savings and coupons on pet food.
-Or try online retailers like Amazon.ca for reduced prices.
+Pet food can be fairly expensive – especially if you have a big dog or cat that eats just as much as a small child.
+As you peruse the flyers for deals on your groceries, look for savings and coupons on pet food.

-Just ensure you are ultimately buying food with nutrition content in mind, not just price.
-A lot of “cheaper” foods will contain ingredients like animal by-products, food dyes and corn and wheat gluten, which may not be the healthiest for your pet.
+Before you cash out, make sure you are ultimately buying food with nutrition content in mind, not only price.
+A lot of low-quality foods will contain ingredients like animal by-products, food dyes, corn and wheat gluten, which may not be the healthiest for your pet.